Marklowice

 Marklowice is a village in Wodzisław County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Marklowice.
-It lies approximately 6 km east of Wodzisław Śląski and 43 km south-west of the regional capital Katowice.
 Between 1975 and 1994 Marklowice was part of the town Wodzisław Śląski.

 In 2005 the village had a population of 5,180.
 The football club Polonia Marklowice, founded in 1922, plays in the village.

 The village was first mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as item in Merclini villa debent esse XXXIII) mansi.